 After you have spent years working to become a medical professional by putting yourself through training, school, racking up medical school debt, and struggling with finances, the worst thing that could happen would be a loss of income.
 Not only would all of your hard work account for nothing but your debt and financial responsibilities will not disappear.
 This is why disability insurance is especially important for physicians and other medical professionals.

-In order to understand disability insurance, you will need to know which companies are best, what own-occupation disability insurance is, the difference between long and short-term disability insurance.
+In order to understand disability insurance, you will need to know which companies provide disability insurance and which are best, what own-occupation disability insurance is, the difference between long and short-term disability insurance.
 You should also know the difference is between employer and individual coverage, as well as some basic things like how to get insurance and how much it costs.

 Learning about disability insurance can feel like an enormous task.
 Fortunately, we have laid out the most important details about disability insurance, tailored for physicians, so you can feel confident before you get a policy.
 Here is what you will need to know to fully understand physician disability insurance.

 If at any point you have questions or would like to get started with your policy, feel free to contact us.
 Let's get started with Chapter 1.